Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/comment_xmvZ.md

 ## Perturbation and dimensionality
 > Regarding the perturbation ...
-We have now changed the statement in Sec.3.1 to be $l\\neq 0$ for clarity.
+We understand how that may have lead to confusion.
+We changed the statement in Sec.3.1 to be $l\\\neq 0$ for clarity.

 ## Discretization of SDE